-Many areas of the country require the use of cleaner burning gasoline referred to as Reformulated Gasoline.
-Reformulated gasoline contains oxygenates, and is specifically blended to reduce vehicle emissions and improve air quality.
+Many areas of the country require the use of cleaner burning gasoline referred to as "Reformulated Gasoline".

+Reformulated gasolines contain oxygenates, and are specifically blended to reduce vehicle emissions and improve air quality.

-The manufacturer strongly supports the use of reformulated gasoline.
-Properly blended reformulated gasoline will provide excellent performance and durability for the engine and fuel system components.
+The manufacturer supports the use of reformulated gasolines.
+Properly blended reformulated gasolines will provide excellent performance and durability of engine and fuel system components.